schuylr/external-lb/README.md

-external-lb
+external-lb (advanced branch)
 ==========
-Rancher service facilitating integration of rancher with external load balancers.
-This service updates external LB with services created in Rancher that ask to be load balanced using an external LB.
+Rancher service facilitating integration of rancher with external load balancer providers.
+This service creates and manages external load balancers to load balance services created in Rancher.
-Initial version comes with f5 BIG-IP support; but a pluggable provider model makes it easy to implement other providers later.
+Initial version supports AWS ELB Application Load Balancer; but a pluggable provider model makes it easy to implement other providers later.

 Design
 ==========
-* The external-lb gets deployed as a Rancher service containerized app.
+* Gets deployed as a Rancher service containerized app.

-* It enables any other service to be registered to external LB if the service has exposed a public port and has the label 'io.rancher.service.external_lb_endpoint'
+* Any service that should be load balanced by an external provider must have exposed a public port and the label 'io.rancher.service.external_lb.endpoint'

-* Value of this label should be equal to the external LB endpoint that should be used for this service - example the VirtualServer Name for f5 BIG-IP
+* The value of this label should should be a valid name that can be used to create a new load balancer on the provider side.

 * The external-lb service will fetch info from rancher-metadata server at a periodic interval, then compare it with the data returned by the LB provider, and propagate the changes to the LB provider.